Hotampa/Hotampa/README.md

 Make sure to check out [Plugily Projects](https://discord.plugily.xyz/)

-I have basic knowledge in Skript and JavaScript!
+I have deep knowledge in Skript and bare knowledge in JavaScript!